 Central Experimental Farm – Ornamental Gardens and Dominion Arboretum: This large farm is a great attraction featuring: the Canada Agriculture and Food Museum; the Dominion Arboretum, with a vast and massive collection of established trees and shrubs that sprawl across the grounds; Ornamental Gardens, which encompasses a variety of smaller themed gardens; the Fletcher Wildlife Garden; and many heritage buildings dating back to the 1880s.
 Located around Dows Lake (part of the Rideau Canal system), just south of downtown Ottawa, visitors can stroll or cycle through the grounds.

 Mackenzie King Estate: Nestled in Gatineau Park, this historic attraction was once the home of Canada’s 10th Prime Minister, William Lyon Mackenzie King, and served as his inspiration for most of his life.
 Wandering the illustrious grounds, visitors will not be disappointed with what they find at the Mackenzie King Estate: there are not only lovely gardens, but fascinating and picturesque ruins and cottages that date back to the 1940s, and acres of grounds to explore on foot as well.

 Major Hill’s Park: As visitors to Ottawa have a variety of sights to see in the downtown area, Major’s Hill Park offers a welcomed respite from the hustle and bustle of the city.
 This site overlooks the Rideau Canal as it empties into the Ottawa River.
 Those interested in visiting Parliament Hill will be mere steps from the lush, quiet park.
 Visitors also enjoy the park for its gorgeous views of Sussex Drive, the ByWard Market area, the Parliament Buildings and the National Gallery of Canada while relaxing or picnicking after a day of shopping.

-Visitors will be able to experience what walled gardens were like in the 19th century, as this site is kept in top shape, especially since 1993 when a volunteer group committed to preserving all of the architecture and plants in the garden.
+Visitors can experience what walled gardens were like in the 19th century, as this site is kept in top shape, especially since 1993 when a volunteer group committed to preserving all of the architecture and plants in the garden.
 Stunning lilac bushes, perennials, sugar maples, crab apple trees and hydrangeas are just a few of the plants and shrubs that grace the garden.
 The walled garden at Maplelawn is not only a rare example, but it is also exceptionally well preserved.